ibm-cloud-docs/solution-tutorials/sql-database.md

    ```
    {: pre}

    In the output, look for the line starting with **URL**.
 The shown URL should have a pattern like `https://worldcities.unique-subdomain.region.codeengine.appdomain.cloud`.
 Click on the link to access the app.
-Another option to retrieve app details is to visit the [{{site.data.keyword.codeengineshort}} console](/codeengine).
+Another option to retrieve app details is to visit the [{{site.data.keyword.codeengineshort}} console](/codeengine){: external}.

 ## Security, Backup & Recovery, Monitoring
 {: #sql-database-7}